easycoder/easycoder.github.io/resources/codex/md/install.md

 ~pre:attach Button to &#96;ec-button&#96;~

+where ~code:ec-button~ is the id of an element that already exists in your HTML.

 The most common use of this strategy is probably where an existing page is being retrofitted with ~ec~ script.

 ### Script from your server ###